telusdigital/eslint-config/README.md

   yarn info "@telusdigital/eslint-config@latest" peerDependencies
   ```

-  You can either install all the peer dependencies manually, or use the [install-peerdeps](https://github.com/nathanhleung/install-peerdeps) cli tool.
+  You can either install all the peer dependencies manually or use the [install-peerdeps](https://github.com/nathanhleung/install-peerdeps) cli tool.

   ```sh
   yarn install -g install-peerdeps